Table of Contents

 The Bulk Bin Section

 If your local store has a bulk section, where you pull a lever, you’ve hit the local jackpot.
-Stores like Whole Foods, Sprouts, or even some WinCo locations often stock wheat berries by the pound.
+Stores like Whole Foods, Sprouts, or WinCo often stock wheat berries by the pound.
+WinCo wheat berries are a favorite for local shoppers because they are typically located in the large, barrel-style bulk bins near the baking or cereal aisles, offering some of the lowest prices per pound for walk-in customers.

 Pantry-Wise Tip: When buying from bulk bins, always check the label for the specific type of wheat.
 "Hard" wheat is for bread; "Soft" wheat is for pastries and biscuits.
 Grinding the wrong one for the wrong task is a quick way to end up with a very sad, flat loaf of bread.